eduvpn/documentation/IRMA_AUTH.md

 # IRMA Authentication

+**NOTE**: IRMA authentication is NOT supported, you are on your own!
-**NOTE**: the IRMA server is NOT part of the VPN installation and you are responsible yourself to set it up, keep it secure and install updates for it.
+**NOTE**: The IRMA server is NOT part of the VPN software packages. **YOU** are responsible for its installation, configuration, installing updates, keep it secure and in general keep it running!

-IRMA authentication is **NOT** supported by the eduVPN project and is **NOT** considered production ready!
+**NOTE**: IRMA authentication is NOT production ready!

 ## IRMA Server Configuration